Simon-K-Schaefer/ManifoldX/README.md

 ## Validate Installation

-Open a shell in the FolX/ManifoldX folder and run the test script as described below to validate the installation.
+Open a shell in the FoldX/ManifoldX folder and run the test script as described below to validate the installation.
-1AVZ is a minimalistic structrure as test case for functionality.
+1AVZ is a minimalistic structure as test case for functionality.
 Ideally no error messages should occur and the folder output-1AVZ-reres-A-B/output/ should contain the file interactions-summary.tsv and 1AVZ_interactions-summary.tsv.